SpongebBob/tabular_automl_NNI/README.md

 **2) Define a search space**

-Search space could be defined in a json file, format as following:
+Search space could be defined in a JSON file, format as following:

 ```json
 {